 The Zodi-cat Signs is a special series of posts prepared for Keli Cat’s Book Corner by my friend and astrology blogger, Deepa Kansra (find her blog here).
 This series explores cat’s personalities (or should that be purrsonalities?) based on their zodiac (zodi-cat) signs!

 The No 2 Feline Detective Agency Series by Mandy Morton: set in a cat world, Hetty Bagshot and Tilly Jenkins, two tabbies run a detective agency, the No 2 Feline Detective Agency; while the animals are anthropomorphic and the mysteries very much in the human realm, the author has given this world plenty of lovely cat touches.
-I have so far read and reviewed one title, A Pocket Full of Pie (here).
+I have so far read and reviewed two titles, A Pocket Full of Pie (here) and The Cat and the Pendulum (here).
 The series list is on Goodreads (here).

 Tabby Trouble (2021) by Iris Leigh: The first in a cosy mystery series.
 In this we have Kat who is pet sitting three cats for a friend and finding herself out of her depth doing so.
 One morning, her neighbour, Rose Hastings, is found dead and another neighbour, Mrs Higgins (wife of a former policeman), suspects this is murder.
 Outside her door, she finds Rose Hastings cat Rusty.
 Some time later, Kat is suddenly hit on her head and when she comes to she finds she can understand what Rusty and the cats she is looking after are saying.
 And Rusty wants her to solve Rose Hastings’ murder!
 (Goodreads) (my review)